Share This

 To become a member of the EPC, an applicant should be legally constituted and have a legal personality in accordance with the laws and practices of its country of origin.
 The applicant should also:

-• Have received an authorisation from a competent authority of the European Economic Area and being regulated as a as defined in the Payment Services Directive, or have received an equivalent authorisation from an equivalent competent authority established in another country or territory included within the geographical scope of the schemes.
+• Have received an authorisation from a competent authority of the European Economic Area and being regulated as a PSP as defined in the Payment Services Directive, or have received an equivalent authorisation from an equivalent competent authority established in another country or territory included within the geographical scope of the SEPA schemes.

 EPC By-laws